slsa-framework/oss-na24-slsa-workshop/activities/03/readme.md

 2. What invariant is enforced across all policy files?
 3. What are trusted roots?
 Who configures them?
 4. What is a deployment attestation?
 Who creates it?
 What information does it contain?
 5. What metadata is needed to verify a deployment attestation?
 What happens if the invariant from (2) were not satisfied?
-Hint: We need to add a policy URI field and verify it.
-TODO: Link to intoto attestation specs
+Hint: We need to add a policy URI field to the `scopes` field and verify it.
+For more information about the deployment attestation schema, see [specs](attestations/deployment.md).
 6. What improvements can we make to improve UX for teams?